 About BCNH Lecturers

-Meet the lecturers who are specialized in the fields of medicine, science (e.g. Professor Neil Ward, Dr Adam Collins, Dr Luciene Lopes), nutritional therapy (e.g. Ben Brown) who teach specific subjects within our courses, ensuring that we provide excellent grounding in evidence-based nutritional therapy.
-A sample of our lecturers is below.
+Our lecturers come from varied academic backgrounds within medicine, science (e.g. Professor Neil Ward, Dr Adam Collins, Dr Luciene Lopes), and nutritional therapy (e.g. Ben Brown).
+They teach specialised topics within our courses, ensuring that we provide excellent grounding in evidence-based nutritional therapy.

 Benjamin Brown ND